 Residents report vehicles running the stop sign at Woodvine & Pinchot — a direct result of cut-through drivers using the neighborhood as a shortcut.

-If you live on any of these streets, your voice matters — email Superintendent Jackson or City Council using the buttons above.
+If you live on any of these streets, your voice matters — email your state legislators using the button above.

 Details